cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ```

 The Cosmos Hub Testnet uses the `cosmos` address prefix.
 This is the default used by `DirectSecp256k1HdWallet`, but you are encouraged to explicitly define it as you might be working with different prefixes on different blockchains.
-In your `runAll` function, you can now add:
+In your `runAll` function, add:

 ```typescript [https://github.com/b9lab/cosmjs-sandbox/blob/4168b97/experiment.ts#L44]
 const aliceSigner: OfflineDirectSigner = await getAliceSignerFromMnemonic()
 ```

-As a first step, you can confirm that it recovers Alice's address as expected:
+As a first step, confirm that it recovers Alice's address as expected:

 ```typescript [https://github.com/b9lab/cosmjs-sandbox/blob/4168b97/experiment.ts#L45-L46]
 const alice = (await aliceSigner.getAccounts())[0].address